wei-bbc-lab/pi-vae-pytorch/README.md

     decoder_observation_model='poisson',
     decoder_fr_clamp_min=1E-7,
     decoder_fr_clamp_max=1E7,
-    z_prior_n_hidden_layers=2,
+    label_prior_n_hidden_layers=2,
-    z_prior_hidden_layer_dim=32,
+    label_prior_hidden_layer_dim=32,
-    z_prior_hidden_layer_activation=nn.Tanh)
+    label_prior_hidden_layer_activation=nn.Tanh)
 ```

 - **x_dim:** *int*
     Dimension of observation `x`

 - **u_dim:** *int*
-    Dimension of observation labels.
+    Dimension of observation labels `u`.
 In the discrete regime, this corresponds to the number of unique classes/labels.
 In the continuous regime, this corresponds to the dimension of each label.

 - **z_dim:** *int*
     Dimension of latent `z`